Ma'ayan Harod: National park

 The spring is now part of a national park called the Ma'ayan Harod National Park, which features a recreational swimming pool fed by the spring's waters.
 The park also contains the house built at the site by the Hankins, which has become a museum.
 Adjacent to this there is a war memorial for residents of the valley who died in Israel's wars.

 The park has been described as "well maintained", but visitors to the site "have absolutely no way of knowing that one of the climactic battles of the Middle Ages was fought in it".

 Archaeology

 An archaeological survey conducted in the 20th century found flour mills and the remains of an aqueduct dated to Islamic times (either before or after the Crusades) in the immediate vicinity of the spring.
 The surveyors also found a burial tomb and the remains of an oil press.
 Settlement remains were discovered at the adjacent Gidona and the nearby Giv'at Yehonatan ("Jonathan's Hill").

-Legacy of Ain Jalut

-One of the three original brigades of the Palestine Liberation Army was named "Ain Jalut", after the battle.
-In July 1970, Yasser Arafat referred to the modern area in the context of the historical battle:

-This will not be the first time that our people has vanquished its enemies.
-The Mongols came and swept away the Abbasid caliphate, then they came to Ain Jalut in our land – in the same region where we are today fighting the Zionists – and they were defeated at Ain Jalut.